 Tests your veterinarian may perform include:

-FeLV and FIV test.
+- FeLV and FIV test.

-X-ray or ultrasound may reveal abnormalities such as thickening of the intestines, abdominal masses or enlarged organs.
+- Ultrasound: May reveal abnormalities such as thickening of the intestines, abdominal masses or enlarged organs.

 Once a diagnosis of lymphosarcoma has been made, clinical staging will be necessary to determine the extent of tumour involvement.

-Stage I: Single lymph node involvement only.
+- I: Single lymph node involvement only.

-Stage II: Several lymph nodes involved within a regional area.
+- II: Several lymph nodes involved within a regional area.

-Stage III: Generalised lymph node involvement.
+- III: Generalised lymph node involvement.

-Stage IV: Involvement of the liver and or spleen.
+- IV: Involvement of the liver and or spleen.

-Stage V: Any of the above with bone/bone marrow involvement or other organs (skin, gastrointestinal, kidneys etc.)
+- V: Any of the above with bone/bone marrow involvement or other organs (skin, gastrointestinal, kidneys etc.)

-The mainstay of treatment for lymphosarcoma in cats is chemotherapy, a combination of drugs will be used.
+Chemotherapy: The mainstay of treatment for lymphosarcoma in cats is chemotherapy, a combination of drugs will be used.
 Chemotherapy is well tolerated by cats although they may experience a few side effects such as anorexia or lethargy.
 Lymphosarcomas tend to respond well to chemotherapy but this treatment is not curative, it can, however, give your cat some extra time.

 The prognosis varies depending on several factors such as the location and extent of the tumours and the FeLV status of the cat, response to chemotherapy, stage of the disease.